The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 Descanso Gardens Boddy House patio

-Enjoy magnificent views of the San Gabriel mountains through an olive grove.
-The chessboard black and white tile is exquisite.
-It infuses the room with 1930's Hollywood glamour.
+Enjoy magnificent views of the San Gabriel mountains from the sun room.
+The chessboard black and white tile is exquisite, and infuses the room with 1930's Hollywood glamour.
 Some fabulous parties were probably thrown here overlooking this stunning LA garden.

 8. Browse art exhibitions at the Sturt Haaga Gallery.